adrianpk/generator-former/README.md

 Resource files generator.

 ## Notes
-This generator is being superseded by a a new one that is being integrated into a new command line tool.
+This generator will be superseded by a another one that is currently being integrated into a new command line tool.

 ## Install